mcadamme/Culex_RNAseq_Chemosensory/Culex_OBP_EDA_03052018.md

 sub_OBP_hi <- subset(merged_Fritz_OBP_dataset, sumCounts >=1000)
 ```

-##### I reshaped each dataframe from wide to long format, which allowed me to use sciplot to visualize the relationships between OBP expression and treatment group.
+##### I reshaped each dataframe from wide to long format, which was more conducive to plotting.

 ``` r
 #low